codefresh-io/docs.codefresh.io/_docs/whats-new/on-prem-release-notes.md

 * After upgrade to v2.0.9, Test reports screen does not display all elements.
 * Invited users prompted for phone number during sign-up.

 <!---
 * Slow scroll speed for build logs in online terminal view.
-* Page keeps on loading indefinitely when switching  active account from a ProjectOne account to a Classic one.
 * Builds fail intermittently with `ESOCKETTIMEDOUT` error when pulling image for caching.
 * Build step fails with "Failed to update your new image" error.
 -->